PICurv 0.1.0

 Broadcasts the bounding box information collected on rank 0 to all other ranks.

-Calculates the geometric center of the primary inlet face.
+Calculates the center and area of the primary INLET face.

 Detailed Description